-Figure 12.
+Figure 8.
 Gregorie Ferry Community Resources and the Build Alternatives

-Improvements at the intersection of SC 41 and US 17, associated with either build alternative, would widen existing two-lane Winnowing Way to a four-lane roadway with a center two-way turn lane adjacent to the southern extent of Gregorie Ferry.
+Improvements at the intersection of SC 41 and US 17, associated with each build alternative, would widen existing two-lane Winnowing Way to a four-lane roadway with a center two-way turn lane adjacent to the southern extent of Gregorie Ferry.
 Existing Winnowing Way would be extended to the west from its current terminus at Gregorie Ferry Road to intersect with SC 41 and would also be straightened in one location, central along its current extent, south of an apartment complex in Gregorie Ferry.
-Both build alternatives would additionally change the existing two-lane SC 41 near the western portion of Gregorie Ferry to a five-lane roadway with a center raised island or two-way left-turn lane and would add a connecting road between Gregorie Ferry Road and proposed SC 41 where existing SC 41 intersects Colonnade Drive.
-Either build alternative associated with the Project would require a total of approximately 1.0 acre from parcels in Gregorie Ferry.
+Each build alternative would additionally change the existing two-lane SC 41 near the western portion of Gregorie Ferry to a five-lane roadway with a center raised island or two-way left-turn lane and would add a connecting road between Gregorie Ferry Road and proposed SC 41 where existing SC 41 intersects Colonnade Drive.

+Alternatives 1 and 7A would require a total of approximately 1.0 acre and the Compromise Alternative would require a total of approximately 1.7 acres from parcels in Gregorie Ferry.
 This would result in additional roadways and a more expansive roadway adjacent to the southern portion of the neighborhood than exists currently.

 In addition to the impacts shared across the study area, as discussed in Section 4.1, Gregorie Ferry would experience specific impacts to community resources, economic and business conditions, and sensory aspects.
-While some moderate effects would occur at an apartment complex along existing Winnowing Way, impacts associated with either build alternative would generally be minor, as discussed in the following sections.
+While some moderate effects would occur at an apartment complex along existing Winnowing Way, impacts associated with each build alternative would generally be minor, as discussed in the following sections.
 Appendix A presents acreage impacts to individual parcels by build alternative.

-Either build alternative would affect one approximate 0.13-acre residential parcel owned by the Homeowners' Association of The Enclave at Gregorie Ferry, a small developer-designed neighborhood.
+Alternative 1, 7A, and the Compromise Alternative would affect one approximate 1.5-acre residential parcel owned by the Homeowners' Association of The Enclave at Gregorie Ferry, a small developer-designed neighborhood.
 This parcel is indicated as undevelopable in the Charleston County parcel data and currently functions as a buffer between the single-family residential parcels within the complex and Gregorie Ferry Road and Winnowing Way.
 The impact to this parcel is expected to be permanent and minor, due to loss of only a small portion (approximately 0.01 acre) that would not affect its function as a buffer from existing roadways.

-Both of the build alternatives would affect small portions of two commercial properties, together totaling in their entirety approximately 19.3 acres.
+Alternatives 1 and 7A would affect small portions of two commercial properties, together totaling in their entirety approximately 19.3 acres.
 One of these parcels is developed into a mini-storage facility, and the other parcel is developed as an apartment complex.
-Impacted portions of these commercial properties associated with either build alternative would be small for each individual parcel (less than 0.7 acre); together the affected areas of the parcels total 1.0 acre and are adjacent to the existing roadways.
+Impacted portions of these commercial properties associated with either alternative would be small for each individual parcel (less than 0.7 acre); together the affected areas of the parcels total 1.0 acre and are adjacent to the existing roadways.
+The Compromise Alternative would affect small portions of four commercial properties, together totaling in their entirety approximately 29.8 acres.
+One of these parcels is developed into a mini-storage facility, one parcel is developed as an apartment complex, one contains several developed retail buildings, and one is an undeveloped commercial strip that currently functions as a vegetative buffer between residential portions of the community and US 17.
+Impacted portions of these commercial properties associated with the Compromise Alternative would be small for each individual parcel (approximately 0.4 acre); together the affected areas of the parcels total 1.7 acres and are adjacent to the existing roadways.
 The Project is not expected to affect the function of these parcels as commercial properties.